Resources for homeschooling during the coronavirus pandemic

 Lastly, PE.
 This may be a bit challenging during times of social distancing, but you can do many things at home together.
 Use the time to practice skills and train for your sports.

-We provide free homschooling lessons for our subsribers, so sign up (over there on the right) if that appeals to you.
+We provide free homeschooling lessons for our subscribers, so sign up (over there on the right) if that appeals to you.

 Other fantastic resources can be found at these sites:

 Homeschooling Downunder also has some great Australian homeschool resources.